When a staff member leaves, it’s sad. When a number of them leave, it’s a concern, not only for your company, but also your company’s reputation.

 Why’s that?
 The rate at which employees leave an organization points to a deeper problem within the organization.
 What’s more, it means that change is imminent.
 You see, any time your business loses an employee, it costs you both time and money.
 You have to go through the recruitment process, which entails sourcing and shortlisting candidates, planning for interviews, hiring, and training new staff.
 Of course, that’s not a cheap process.

 However, even with effective hiring practices, a great working environment, and good company culture, the new generation of employees are always looking for better-paying jobs elsewhere.
-Eventually, employees will quit their jobs to work somewhere else or they’ll retire.
-Depending on how your employees leave the company, it can be termed as either employee attrition or employee turnover.
+Eventually, people will quit their jobs to work somewhere else or they’ll retire.
+Depending on how your workers leave the company, it can be termed as either employee attrition or employee turnover.

 In a business setting, the terms attrition and turnover are both used to measure an organization’s health.
 Yet, oftentimes they are confused and even used interchangeably.
 While staff attrition and staff turnover both occur when an employee leaves a company, these two terms refer to different types of employee churn.